Language

 III.
 Popular English conversations about renting a house

 Here are 3 popular English conversations about renting a house that PREP has gathered and compiled.
-Take a look and learn from them!
+Take a look and learn from the conversation between landlord and tenant below!

 1. Conversation 1: House searching